The Expats Guide to the 10 Best Places to Live in Portugal

 On the other hand, the Azores, an archipelago known for its affordability and breathtaking scenery, is perfect for retirees and those desiring a slower pace of life.
 Ponta Delgada, the main city, offers a family-friendly atmosphere with a blend of old-town charm and modern amenities.

-Though public transport can be unreliable and job opportunities are fewer compared to larger cities, Ponta Delgada compensates with its good air quality, vibrant culture, and unique cobbled streets adorned with traditional churches and colorful houses.
-The island of Pico, part of the Azores, is renowned for its UNESCO-recognized vineyard culture, offering a peaceful and affordable lifestyle.
+The island of Pico, part of the Azores, is renowned for its UNESCO-recognized vineyard culture.
+It offers a peaceful and affordable lifestyle.
 Both regions provide an exceptional living experience, combining natural splendor with cultural richness, making them top choices for those looking to live in Portugal.

-Chaves
+10. Chaves

 best cities in Portugal